minodisk/bigquery-runner/README.md

 |---|---|
 |number &#x7C; null|null|

-Represents the alignment of the status bar item.
+The priority of status bar item.
+Higher value means the item should be shown more to the left.

 ## Features